The Millenium Project

 More homeopathic nonsense (6/2/2010)

 In December I mentioned that I had forced myself to sit through a presentation by a homeopath who was opposed to vaccinations.
 Could that be because she wants parents to buy stuff from her rather than go to a real doctor?
 You can go here to see a brochure promoting homeopathic immunisation, as if there really is such a thing.
-It's one thing to sell useless water and sugar pill "cures" to the worried well, but when you start pretending that your snake oil can prevent children catching disabling and deadly diseases you have crossed the line from fraud to become a risk to public health.
+It's one thing to sell useless water and sugar pill "cures" to the worried well, but when you start pretending that your snake oil can prevent children catching disabling and deadly diseases you have crossed the line from just a scam to become a risk to public health.
 Like cholera, which is also caused by the consumption of fecal matter.

 More homeopathy (10/4/2010)